Mayfly277/mayfly277.github.io/_posts/2022-07-04-GOADv2-pwning-part2.md

 NORTH\sql_svc
 ```

-## Enumerate DC's anonymous - when anonymous sessions are not allowed
+## Enumerate DC’s anonymously - when anonymous sessions are not allowed

 The Winterfell domain controler allow anonymous connection, this is the reason why we can list the domain users and groups.
-But nowadays that kind of configuration almost never append.
-(On the opposite password in users description append quite often x) ).
+But nowadays that kind of configuration almost never happens.
+(On the opposite password in users description happens quite often x) ).

 We can still enumerate valid users by bruteforcing them.